So, you want to publish an article in BDJ Student?

 - Your referencing is in Vancouver format – more on that can be found in our FAQs below

-- Images are high resolution, attached as separate files and you have credit/permission to use them
+- Images and figures are high resolution JPEGS, attached as separate files and you have credit/permission to use them

-- Figures and tables should also be submitted as separate files
+- Tables should be submitted as word documents and also attached as separate files

 - All images, figures and tables should have captions.